 Be an intentional (mindful) spender

 It’s important to understand what your spending triggers are and address it.
-Many of us shop out of boredom, when stressed or on an impulse.
+Many of us shop out of boredom, when stressed, or on impulse.
 Ask yourself:

 - Is this a need or a want?